 When the next financial crisis hits, stock market investors will see earnings disappear in an instant.
 But gold owners don’t face that risk.
 A hard asset doesn’t evaporate in times of turmoil.

 Diversifying your portfolio with physical gold—not gold ETFs—is the best way to protect your wealth in any financial climate.
 Because unlike gold ETFs, bullion doesn’t require another party to make good on a contract.
-When you own gold, you own it outright.
+When you own gold bullion, you own it outright.

 Gold coins offer investors transparency, liquidity, and the real potential for long-term returns.
 But to truly benefit from your investment, you must buy gold at the best price and be able to sell it easily if you need to.

-This guide on how to buy gold coins explains everything you need to know about buying gold coins as an investment.
+This guide explains everything you need to know about buying gold coins as an investment.

 (If you've ever felt confused when trying to buy precious metals or wasted hours searching for the lowest commissions, you need to read Investing in Precious Metals 101.
 Download it now—free!)